Keswick Adventures Blog

 The Best Outdoor Activities in the Lake District

-There are absolutely loads of outdoor activities in the Lake District.
+From the serene to the extreme, you can choose from absolutely loads of outdoor activities in the Lake District.
 With the varied landscape of valleys, mountains, rivers, crags and - of course - lakes, you truly are spoiled for choice when you want to get some fresh air.
-Take some inspiration from the below outdoor activities in Cumbria and get ready for an incredible time.

 Canyoning is ghyll scrambling's older sibling.
 Everything's a bit bigger here: bigger jumps, deeper river gorges, and deeper pools.
 It's for those who love to really get that adrenaline pumping!